Brown Sugar Syrup

 Step-by-Step Instructions

-Brown sugar and water in a saucepan.
+Brown sugar syrup ingredients in a saucepan.

 Step 1: Put brown sugar and water in a saucepan and simmer.
 Stir to make sure sugar dissolves completely.